Boiann/federal-bureau-of-control/README.md

   - More social sign-in options
   - GitHub sign in button on Register page

 These were only some of project enhancements that could be done.
-Using other Django apps and other API-s, logic and creativity could make this project into something really wonderfull.
+Using other Django apps and other API-s, logic and creativity could make this project into something really wonderful.

 [Back to top ⇧](#federal-bureau-of-control)